smartdevicelink/sdl_core_guides/docs/Developer Documentation/Logger/index.md

 Logger is the only singleton class in SDL.
 Singleton pattern required to have an access to logger from any component.
 `Logger::instance()` provides singleton by `Logger` interface.
-So SDL components do not have information about neither logger implementation nor specific external logger.
+So SDL components do not have information about the logger implementation and the specific external logger.

 ## Logger singleton with plugins

-SDL plugins are shared libraries, so `LoggerSingleton` could not be implemented with Mayers singleton.
+SDL plugins are shared libraries, so `LoggerSingleton` could not be implemented with a Mayers singleton.
-Mayers singleton would create own SDL logger instance for each plugin.
+A Mayers singleton would create own an SDL logger instance for each plugin.

 The idea is to pass a singleton pointer to each plugin during creation, so that plugins can initialize the Logger::instance pointer with the instance received from SDL core.